UNIVERSE-DAO/UNIVERSE/2 MINDFORGER/MINDFORGER.md

 Each adaptation is written to reflect its emotional truth —
 not to prescribe, but to expose how cognition bends.

-- Topics contain up to 108 adaptive entries
-- Each is a micro-lens into how people might feel the same idea differently
+- Each Topics contain is a micro-lens into how people might feel the same idea differently

 This isn’t about “right” or “wrong” —
 it’s about witnessing the architecture of belief.